There's nothing quite like opening the door and breathing fresh, clean,

 According to the World Health Organization (WHO), air pollution is one of the

-world's biggest killers: it causes around two million people to die
+outdoor (ambient) pollution causes around four million people to die

-prematurely each year.
-Many of these deaths happen in developing
+another 3.8 million.
+Many of these deaths happen in less-developed or developing

-countries (over half a million in India alone), but wealthier
+countries (over 2.3 million in India and 1.8 million in China alone), but wealthier

 industrial nations suffer too: in the United States, for example,

 pollution.
-Imagine how much media coverage there would be if two
+Imagine how much media coverage there would be if several

 million people (that's roughly the population of Houston, Texas or